Seventh cholera pandemic: Spread and mortality

 The cholera strain reached the Middle East and Africa in 1970 and spread rapidly.
 It is thought that a traveler returning from Asia or the Middle East introduced the disease into Africa.
 The Arabian Peninsula, Syria and Jordan became infected, followed by Guinea in August 1970.
 Cholera was first thought to have spread along waterways along the coast and into the interior along the rivers.

-In November 1970 infected individuals seemed to travel by modernised rapid transport.
+Coinciding with the commencement of Ramadan in November 1970, infected individuals seemed to travel by modernised rapid transport.
 This allowed cholera to extend 1,000 km, when it appeared in Mopti, Mali.
 Subsequently, customary large gatherings of people facilitated the outward radiation of cholera.
 From 1970 to 1971, Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria and southern Cameroon, experienced outbreaks.
 The west-African outbreak of cholera during 1970–1971 infected more than 400,000 persons.
 Africa had a high cholera fatality rate of 16% by 1962.
 25 countries were infected by the end of 1971 and, between 1972 and 1991, cholera spread throughout much of the remainder of Africa.

 Research

 An international campaign began in 1970, including the research laboratory in Dhaka, Bangladesh; the Southeast Asia Treaty Organisation (SEATO), the United Kingdom, Australia, and various American agencies.
 Human volunteers took part in an NIH-sponsored series of tests to develop an effective cholera vaccine.
 At this time, new outbreaks of cholera were occurring in Egypt, South Korea, and the Soviet Union.

 The 1964 invention of use of oral rehydration salts (ORS) to treat cholera was endorsed by WHO in the 1980s.
 This practice of replacing fluids and electrolytes is estimated to have saved the lives of 40 million individuals infected with cholera.
 As a result of the success of ORS treatment, the past 30 years have seen changes to cholera response that centred on treating affected individuals in the short term, and attempting to provide safe water and improved hygiene in the long term.

-The cholera pandemic beginning in 1962 is identified through the ‘El Tor’ biotype, and considerable research has been undertaken into this specific strain of cholera.
+The cholera pandemic beginning in 1962 is identified through the 'El Tor' biotype, and considerable research has been undertaken into this specific strain of cholera.
 The El Tor biotype has been demonstrated to have increased resistance to the environment.
 This has heightened the risk of unknowing transmission from asymptomatic carriage in humans, as opposed to the classical biotype that caused the first six cholera pandemics.

-Previously, health workers who were against the administration of the cholera vaccine based their opinion on the view that always limited resources should be directed at immediate rehydration and improved practices, and longer term investment to provide safe water and improved sanitation.
+Previously, health workers who were against the administration of the cholera vaccine based their opinion on the view that always limited resources should be directed at immediate rehydration and improved practices, and longer-term investment to provide safe water and improved sanitation.
 Such practices as appropriately cooking food before consumption, using sterilised water, following general personal hygiene, and sanitising environments, decrease the spread of cholera.
 In the 21st century, cholera control activities have typically still been focused on emergency responses to outbreaks, with limited attention to the underlying causes that can prevent recurrence.